Skip to main content

 Begin with one of

-• The Javadoc, which is not a tutorial walkthrough, but is thorough, specific, and current.
+• The Javadoc, which is not a tutorial walkthrough, but is thorough and specific.

 Then if you're really interested

-• The [specification], written to be understood by owners of compilers and static analysis tools.
-Note that it currently matches JSpecify 0.2, not 0.3.
+• The specification, written to be understood by owners of compilers and static analysis tools.

 • Our wiki has about 20 informal, non-normative articles on various topics